-*TIP: If you’re planning to visit Anne Frank House while in Amsterdam, buy your tickets with a specific time on them in advance on line.
-Tickets are selling out quickly so you should do that at least a moth and a half before your visit.
+*TIP: If ‘you’re planning to visit Anne Frank House while in Amsterdam, buy your tickets with a specific time on them in advance online.
+Tickets are selling out quickly so you should do that at least a month and a half before your visit.
 You can buy your ticket on this link.

 # Rijksmuseum Library

 Probably my favourite library in Amsterdam is the one in the Rijksmuseum.
 It’s the largest art library in the Netherlands.
 It’s interior was designed when the museum was built in 1885.
 You can see it during your visit to the museum (from the gallery on the second floor).
 However, the library is open to the public, so you can also get in there and read some art books there, as well.

 You can get your Rijksmuseum entrance ticket on a link here.

 OBA, a public library close to Amsterdam Centraal train station, is a piece of art itself.
 A modern 7-stores high building is home to wonderful books from all around the world.
 There is a restaurant with a great view of a city on its top floor.
 So, it’s definitely a place that shouldn’t be missed by any book lover visiting Amsterdam.

 Many thanks to Mary for sharing some of her insights about literary heritage of Amsterdam.
 If you’ll be travelling to Amsterdam soon, be sure to check out her tour.